Tokyo, Japan

 Dr. Feng Gao is an assistant professor with the School of Arts, Peking University.
 He has long researched in the disciplinary fields of AI and art, especially in AI painting.
 He co-initiated the international workshop of AIART.
 Currently, he is also enthusiastic in virtual human.
 He has demonstrated his AI painting system, called Daozi, in several workshops and drawn much attention.

-China Conservatory of Music
+Central Conservatory of Music

 Beijing, China